 Jin has been successful in reinvigorating the Wang Center's cultural activities.
 She envisions each exhibition as a unique jewel where the extraordinary assemblage of content illuminates an aspect of Asian culture that is too little known.
 She strives to identify important collected materials in various subject areas and to provide a showcase in which to illustrate the materials' distinctive qualities and their importance in their cultures.

-Jin has organized the critically acclaimed exhibitions including, Virtual Journeys: Chinese Buddhist Art and Architecture in the Digital Era (2018), Potasia : Potatoism in the East (2018), The Way of Tea in Asia (2017), The Power and Pleasure of Possessions in Korean Painted Screens (2016), Origami Heaven (2015), Comfort Women Wanted (2014), and Seas of Blue: Asian Indigo Dye (2014).
+Jin has organized the critically acclaimed exhibitions including, Forgotten Faces: Visual Representation of Trauma and Mass Killings in Asia (2020), Korea: A Land of Hats (2019), Virtual Journeys: Chinese Buddhist Art and Architecture in the Digital Era (2018), Potasia: Potatoism in the East (2018), The Way of Tea in Asia (2017), The Power and Pleasure of Possessions in Korean Painted Screens (2016), Origami Heaven (2015), Comfort Women Wanted (2014), and Seas of Blue: Asian Indigo Dye (2014).
 Many of her curated exhibitions have been featured in the New York Times, the Wall Street Journal and the PBS.
-Jin’s recent publication includes Chaekgeori: The Power and Pleasure of Possessions in Korean Painted Screens (SUNY Press, 2017) which she contributed an essay.
+Jin’s recent publication includes “ The Evolution of Visual Spectacle: A Virtual Reality Exhibition” ( Ars Orientalis , January 2021), Chaekgeori: The Power and Pleasure of Possessions in Korean Painted Screens (SUNY Press, 2017) which she contributed an essay.
 Currently Jin services as a member of Community Advisory Board Member of WNET13/WLIW21 New York Metro Area.
-She holds an MA from Columbia University, and currently pursuing a Ph.D. in Cultural Studies from Stony Brook University, where her research is in the visual representation of modern conflicts including wars, genocides, and mass-killings as well as cultural censorship, identity politics, and cultural appropriation.
+She holds a Ph.D. in Cultural Analysis and Theory from Stony Brook University and an MA in Art History from Columbia University.